 - Hence, it is important to strike a balance between clearing exams and developing skills.

-Should you Pursue from IAI (India) or IFoA (UK)?
+Should you Pursue Actuary from IAI (India) or IFoA (UK)?

 - On writing 30 exams, IAI and IFoA have a one-to-one exemption for almost all the exams.
 So if you clear CT4 from IFoA, you pretty much have cleared from IAI as well, all you need to is pay the exemption fees.
 This is true the other way round as well.

 - Frankly, it doesn’t work like a lottery (i.e. the more you play, the more likely you are to win).
-In fact, when you know you have a back-up, you are unlikely to go all out.
-But with shot-gun approach, you know if you miss, the next opportunity would be after six months and hence you put your heart and soul in it.
+In fact, when you know you have a backup, you are unlikely to go all out.
+But with the shot-gun approach, you know if you miss, the next opportunity would be after six months and hence you put your heart and soul into it.

 Can Accountants become Actuaries?